Fossil discovery points to 'origin of modern world' after dinosaur extinction | DW | 24.10.2019

 The find paints a clearer picture of how mammals and plants expanded after an asteroid struck the planet 66 million years ago, killing off the dinosaurs and wiping out three-quarters of all living species.

-The skills and bones of 16 mammal species were identified and were related to modern-day hoofed mammals like pigs, cows and deer.
-The fossils also contained pollen, leaf impressions and petrified wood.
+The skulls and bones of 16 mammal species were identified and are related to modern-day hoofed mammals like pigs, cows and deer.
+The fossils also consisted of pollen, leaf impressions and petrified wood.

 "We just know so little about this everywhere on the globe," he said.
 "At least now we have at one spot a fantastic record."